Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... 5.Nge2

 History and Notable Players

 It arises from the Nimzo-Indian Defence: 1.d4 Nf6 2.c4... c5.
-Among the most prolific practitioners on the White side are Anatoly Vaisser (27 games), Svetozar Gligoric (26 games), Sarhan Guliev (22 games).
-On the Black side, notable exponents include John TH Van der Wiel (15 games), Walter S Browne (14 games), Ulf Andersson (14 games).
+Among the most prolific White practitioners are Anatoly Vaisser (27 games), Svetozar Gligoric (26 games), Sarhan Guliev (22 games).
+Black-side regulars include John TH Van der Wiel (15 games), Walter S Browne (14 games), Ulf Andersson (14 games).

 Practice on Chessiverse